aesy/easy-bits/README.md

 (`npm run test`) beforehand.
 Check the list of issues below if you want to contribute but don't know where to start!

 ## Issues
-* No API reference.
-This should be auto-generated from the JSDoc comments in the source.
 * No performance tests.
 * No thorough environment tests.
+* Duplicate unit tests.
 * Accessing nonexistant EnumConstant properties does not throw an error.
 This is possible to solve with [Proxies](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) but a polyfill for that would make lookups slow {{citation needed}}.
 * No auto-completion for Enum/BitFlag constants.
-* Configuration files should reside in the `config/` folder.
+* All configuration files should reside in the `config/` folder.
 * EnumConstants should interpolate as a string.
 For example, this fails:
 ```js
 const constant = new EnumConstant('name', 42);